Nikhil007nsg/k8-multinode-kubeadm/README.txt

         sudo kubeadm upgrade apply v1.31.0

+# if you do not want to upgrade the etcd, use the flag

+       sudo kubeadm upgrade apply v1.31.0 --etcd-upgrade=false

 step 5 -  After upgrading kubeadm, you need to upgrade kubelet and kubectl on the control plane node:

+        apt-mark unhold kubelet kubect
         sudo apt-get install -y kubelet=1.31.0 kubectl=1.31.0
         sudo systemctl daemon-reload
         sudo systemctl restart kubelet
+        apt-mark hold kubelet kubectl

 step 6 - After the upgrade is successful and the control plane is functional, you can uncordon the node to allow scheduling: